-The 2021/2022 Transit Needs Assessment was presented to the Butte County Social Service Transportation Advisory Council via a Zoom meeting/Conference Call on June 7, 2021.
+The 2022/2023 Transit Needs Assessment was presented to the Butte County Social Service Transportation Advisory Council via a Zoom teleconferencing meeting on XXXXX.
 The Council reviewed the Assessment and unanimously supported staff's recommendation.
 See Appendix B for the current SSTAC membership roster.